Antigo, Wisconsin

 Antigo (/ˈæntɪˌgoʊ/ AN-tih-goh) is a city in and the county seat of Langlade County, Wisconsin, United States.
 The population was 8,100 at the 2020 census.
-Antigo is the center of a farming and lumbering district, and its manufactures consist principally of lumber, chairs, furniture, sashes, doors and blinds, hubs and spokes, and other wood products.
+Antigo is the center of a farming and lumbering district, and its manufactured products consist principally of lumber, chairs, furniture, sashes, doors and blinds, hubs and spokes, and other wood products.

 History

-The name "Antigo" comes from the Ojibwe name for the river that flows through the area, "Nequi-Antigo-sebi" meaning "spring river" or "evergreen."
+The name Antigo is derived from the Ojibwe phrase "niibin-inaandagoog-ziibiing", meaning "summer balsam firs by the river", which was recorded by early settlers as "nequi-antigo-sebi".
+An alternate etymology, nibii-aamijiwan-ziibiing, seems to be derived from mookijiwan-ziibiwishenh, "spring little-river", which became the name of the river which runs through modern Antigo, Spring Brook.
+This alternate etymology lives on in the name of Ma-Ka-Ja-Wan Scout Reservation near Pearson.

+The region that is now Langlade County originally belonged to the Menominee, with several Ojibwe and Potawatomi groups migrating to the area from the east throughout the 16th-19th centuries.
+During this time, the Ojibwe waged and won a major war against the eastern Dakota people, driving them out of Wisconsin and Minnesota and securing the area's wild rice beds for themselves.

+By the mid-1800s, the Eau Claire River and its branches to the west of modern Antigo formed a boundary between the Ojibwe, Menominee, and Ho-Chunk tribes.
+The first permanent European-American settler in Langlade County was Willard Ackley, who arrived in 1853 from New York and established a trading post.
+He married an Ojibwe woman and became close with what is today the Sokaogon Chippewa Community.

 The city was founded in 1876 by Francis A. Deleglise, accompanied by George Eckart.
 The log cabin in which Deleglise lived is preserved and on display at the Langlade County Historical Society Museum.
 A street in Antigo also bears his name.
 The city gained its charter in 1883.

 In the early part of the 1900s, Antigo was best known for its sawmills.
 At the turn of the millennium, the city's economy had a balance of industry and agriculture.
 High on the list are potatoes, dairy products, fur, shoes, fertilizer, steel, and aluminum products, along with the lumber and wood product industries established in the earlier years.

-On April 24, 2016, a former Antigo High School student shot two students with a rifle during prom.
+On April 24, 2016, 18-year-old Jakob Wagner, a former Antigo High School student, shot two students with a SKS rifle during prom.
 As he approached the school with a rifle a police officer who was already on the scene shot him.
 He later died at a Wausau hospital.

+In June 13, 2019, the Antigo Baseball team won its first D2 state title.
+With a record of 21-5 the Robins faced off against Union Grove and won 8-3.

+A post office called Antigo was established in 1879.
+It has remained in operation ever since.
+The post office is listed on the National Register of Historic Places.